ddrobrien/inspiration-ipsum-project-2/README.md

   * Once the Main branch had been selected, the page provided the link to the completed website.

   The live link can be found here: [Inspration Ipsum](https://ddrobrien.github.io/inspiration-ipsum-project-2/)

+  * The site was created using GitPod and GitHub
+  * The site was created using 'git add .'
+  * The site was created using 'git commit -m ""' with appropriate messaging
+  * The site was created using 'git push' to update the version being worked on

   ## Credits